 Alexandra Farber, originally from Washington, D.C., began her training at Maryland Youth Ballet and Houston Ballet II.
 Alexandra has also attended various summer programs, including those offered by the School of American Ballet, San Francisco Ballet School, Houston Ballet’s Ben Stevenson Academy and Texas Ballet Theater.
-Now in her fourth season, she has performed in Ben Stevenson’s Peer Gynt, in the role of Pas de Six in his Swan Lake, as Snow Queen and Clara in his The Nutcracker and in Balanchine’s Serenade and Theme and Variations, as well as Glen Tetley’s Voluntaries.
+Now in her fifth season, she has performed as Svetlana in Stevenson’s Dracula, Sugar Plum, Snow Queen, and Clara in Stevenson’s The Nutcracker, Winter Fairy and Cinderella in Stevenson’s Cinderella, and leading roles in Balanchine’s Allegro Brilliante, Robbins’ The Concert and Tetley’s Voluntaries.

 Where are you from?

 Started at 3 but entered an academy at 9

 Why did you begin dancing?

 My parents put me in classes when I was young and I never wanted to stop!

 Too many good pieces in the world to decide on just one, but two of my favorites to watch are Ben Stevenson’s Romeo and Juliet and Nicolo Fonte’s See(k).